AYehia0/codingameScrapper/README.md

 Scrape problems on codingame and append it to a file.txt, by using selenium webdriver.

 # Important
-For now it scrapes the clash link you give, you can't scrape when you're clashing (wtf),,,
+Added waiting: wait till the clash is up.

 # Work
 * Enter the clash when it starts